cdapio/hydrator-plugins/hdfs-plugins/docs/HDFS-batchsink.md

 Properties
 ----------
-**referenceName:** This will be used to uniquely identify this sink for lineage, annotating metadata, etc.
+**Reference Name:** This will be used to uniquely identify this sink for lineage, annotating metadata, etc.

-**path:** The directory to write to.
+**Path:** The directory to write to.
 For example, ``hdfs://mycluster.net:8020/my/desired/location``.

-**suffix:** Time suffix to append to the path for each run of the pipeline.
+**Suffix:** Time suffix to append to the path for each run of the pipeline.
 For example, ``YYYY-MM-dd-HH-mm`` will take the start time of the pipeline run, convert it into year-month-day-hour-minute format, and append that to the path to get the final output directory.
 If not specified, no suffix is used.

+**Output Format:** The output format to write the text in, either ``text`` or ``json``.

+**Delimiter:** The delimiter to use when writing as a delimited file.
+Defaults to comma if not specified.

-**jobProperties:** Advanced feature to specify any additional properties that should be used with the sink, specified as a JSON object of string to string.
+**Job Properties:** Advanced feature to specify any additional properties that should be used with the sink, specified as a JSON object of string to string.
 These properties are set on the job at runtime.
 (Macro-enabled)

 Example